Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/measurements.md

 - M:  conversion of type Multiplication
 - MF: conversion of type MultiplicationFraction
 - N:  native to the network formulation
-- PP: conversion of type PreProcessing
+- PP: conversion of type Tangent
 - S: conversion of type Square
 - SF: conversion of type SquareFraction
 - X:  not provided